Mindful Marketing

 Picture

-• Unlike fields such as accounting, healthcare, and law, people who practice marketing do not need to be certified, which invites more objectionable behavior
+• Unlike fields such as accounting, healthcare, and law, people who practice marketing do not need to be certified, which invites some objectionable behavior.

-• Each year, Gallup asks survey respondents to rate the honesty and ethical standards of 20-24 different occupations; inevitably, near the bottom of the list are several marketing-related occupations like advertising practitioner, telemarketer, and car salesperson
+• Each year, a Gallup poll asks participants to rate the honesty and ethical standards of 20-24 different occupations; inevitably, near the bottom of the list are several marketing-related occupations like advertising practitioner, telemarketer, and car salesperson.

 • Uses the power of branding, including distinct images, words, and colors